Many children participate in performances on stage, television and film while others are involved in modelling or paid sporting activities.

 The licensing authority is normally the local authority (LA) where the child lives.
 If a child attends boarding school, it is the LA where the school is located.
-If a child lives outside UK, it will be the LA where the license applicant lives/has business premises.
+If a child lives outside UK, it will be the LA where the licence applicant lives/has business premises.
 A child performing abroad must be licensed by their local magistrates court.

-The license applicant is:
+The licence applicant is:

 - performances: Person responsible for the production.

 - modelling: Person who proposes to engage the child.

 - paid sporting activity: Person responsible for organising the event.

 A licence application should be submitted 21 days before the performance takes place.
 If a licence is requested at shorter notice, every effort will be made to oblige but authorisation cannot be guaranteed.